 What is informed consent?

-Except in the case of emergencies, a physician owes a duty to a patient to obtain the informed consent of the patient prior to performing surgery, administering anesthesia, administering chemotherapy or radiation, giving a blood transfusion, inserting an implantable medical device, or prior to administering an experimental medication, treatment, or device.
+Except in the case of emergencies, a physician owes a duty to a patient to obtain the informed consent of the patient prior to performing surgery or other invasive procedures, administering anesthesia, administering chemotherapy or radiation, giving a blood transfusion, inserting an implantable medical device, or prior to administering an experimental medication, treatment or device.

 If, for any reason, you do not understand what type of procedure a doctor wishes to perform, or if you do not understand how a treatment or medication will benefit you, please speak up and ask the doctor to explain things to you a second time.
 It is your right as a patient to ask as many questions of your doctor as you feel necessary.
+It is also your right to withdraw your consent once it has been given and change the course of treatment.
 Your doctor wants you to be comfortable with any and all decisions you make about the health care you receive, and gaining your informed consent to certain medical treatment is one step towards achieving this goal.

-A doctor may be liable to you for money damages in a court of law if he/she fails to obtain your informed consent prior to performing a procedure on you.
-A doctor may be liable to his/her patient for money damages in a court of law if he/she does not obtain informed consent or if that doctor misrepresents to the patient his/her professional credentials, training or experience.
-As always, if you feel as though a physician did not obtain your informed consent to certain medical treatment, please call a qualified attorney or attorney referral service immediately so that you can discuss how to protect your legal rights.
+A doctor may be liable to you for money damages in a court of law if he or she fails to obtain your informed consent prior to performing a procedure on you.
+A doctor may be liable to his or her patient for money damages in a court of law if he or she does not obtain “informed” consent or if that doctor misrepresents to the patient his or her professional credentials, training or experience.

 For more information on the issue of informed consent, please consult: